 |HD aka 720p resolution||1280 x 720|

-While more pixels is generally better, two things can make you second-think getting a monitor with QHD or higher resolution.
+While more pixels is generally better, two things can make you second-think getting a monitor with QHD or better resolution.

 The first is your PC's graphics card.
 The more pixels you have, the more processing power your graphics card needs to alter those pixels in a timely fashion.
 Images on 4K monitors look stunning, but if your system isn’t up to the task of driving 8.3 million pixels per frame, your overall experience will suffer and that extra resolution will actually become a hindrance, particularly if you're gaming.

 The second thing that can hold back a high-res monitor is your operating system's font-scaling capabilities.
-Windows is best at a pixel density of 90-110 pixels per inch (ppi).
+Windows is best at a pixel density of 90-110ppi.
 If a monitor has a pixel density much greater than that, objects and text will look extremely small and potentially impossible to read.
 When reviewing 27-inch 5K monitors, we’ve been forced to use DPI (dots per inch) scaling for any hope of reading text in our apps.
 The quality of scaling varies among monitors and isn't always a sure fix when text is too tiny.

 What resolution do I need for gaming?

 For the best picture, more pixels are better.
 But when gaming, those pixels can also slow you down if you don’t have a beefy enough graphics card.
 Most video interfaces don’t support refresh rates faster than 60 Hz for 4K/UHD or 5K signals.
 That's starting to change (for a premium), but you still need a very expensive graphics card to play at 4K and push past 60 frames per second (fps).
 The GeForce RTX 3080 can usually get there, as can the GeForce RTX 3090, but good luck finding one!